-- · Wellness Examinations. - Well-Woman Visits including routine prenatal visits. - Abdominal Aortic Aneurysm Screening-for age 65-75 years who have ever smoked. - Alcohol Screening and Brief Counseling-screening during wellness examinations.
-Brief counseling interventions for certain patients. - Bacteriuria Screening-during pregnancy. - Blood Pressure Screening-at each wellness examination.
-Certain patients may also require ambulatory blood pressure measurements outside of a clinical setting.
-Check with your doctor. - Breastfeeding Primary Care Interventions, Counseling, Support and Supplies-during pregnancy and after birth.
-Includes personal use electric breast pump. - Cervical Cancer Screening (Pap Smear)-women age 21-65 years old. - Chemoprevention of Breast Cancer, Counseling-for women at high risk of breast cancer, but low risk for adverse effects. - Chlamydia and Gonorrhea Infection Screening-for sexually active women age 24 and younger, and older women at increased risk. - Cholesterol Screening-for age 40-75 years. - Colorectal Cancer Screening-for age 50-75 years.
-Ask your physician about screening methods and intervals for screening. - Contraceptive Methods (Including Sterilizations)-FDAapproved methods of contraception for women, including patient education and counseling. - Depression Screening-for all adults, in a primary care setting. - Diabetes Screening-for age 40-70 who are overweight or obese or for those of any age that have a history of gestational diabetes. - Falls Prevention Counseling-during wellness examination, for community-dwelling older adults. - Genetic Counseling and Evaluation for BRCA Testing, and BRCA Lab Testing-lab testing requires prior authorization.
+- Abdominal aortic aneurysm screening for adults who are 65-75 years old and have ever smoked. - Alcohol screening during wellness examinations, with brief counseling interventions for certain people. - Bacteriuria screening during pregnancy. - Blood pressure screening at each wellness examination.
+Certain people may also require ambulatory blood pressure measurements outside of a clinical setting.
+Check with your doctor. - Breastfeeding counseling, support and supplies during pregnancy and after birth.
+Includes a personal-use electric breast pump. - Breast cancer medications for risk reduction (counseling) for women at high risk of breast cancer, but low risk for adverse effects. - Cervical cancer screening (Pap smear) for women who are 21-65 years old. - Chlamydia and gonorrhea infection screening for sexually active women who are 24 and younger, and older women at increased risk. - Cholesterol screening for adults who are 40-75 years old. - Colorectal cancer screening for adults who are 50-75 years old.
+Ask your physician about screening methods and intervals for screening. - Contraceptive methods that are FDA-approved for women, including education and counseling. - Depression screening for all adults, in a primary care setting. - Diabetes screening for adults who are 40-70 years old and overweight or obese, or for those of any age who have a history of gestational diabetes. - Falls prevention counseling for community-dwelling older adults, during wellness examination. - Genetic counseling and evaluation for BRCA testing and BRCA lab testing.
+Lab testing requires prior authorization. - Gestational diabetes mellitus screening during pregnancy. - Healthy diet behavioral counseling for people with cardiovascular disease risk factors, in a primary care setting. - Hepatitis B virus infection screening during pregnancy and for people at high risk.